State University of New York Upstate Medical University: Upstate University Health System

 There are seven clinical departments that offer surgery at Upstate University Hospital.
-Collectively, the hospital offers more surgeons, robotic instrumentation and specialty procedures than any other facility in Central New York, with the Department of Surgery providing the largest component.
+Collectively, the hospital offers more surgeons, robotic instrumentation, and specialty procedures than any other facility in Central New York, with the Department of Surgery providing the largest component.
 In addition, the past decade has seen the expansion of cancer surgical specialties at Upstate.
-The surgeons who treat cancer see patients through the Upstate Cancer Center, a newer facility which provides disease-specific, multidisciplinary care to patients with different types of cancer.
+The surgeons who treat cancer see patients through the Upstate Cancer Center, a newer facility that provides disease-specific, multidisciplinary care to patients with different types of cancer.